This is the multi-page printable view of this section. Click here to print.

 Screenshot showing a PR Summary

-You can watch or ignore a PR in one of two ways:
+You can watch, ignore, or achive a PR in one of three ways:

-• If you can tell from the PR Summary whether you want to watch or ignore the PR, right-click on the PR Summary and select Watch PR or Ignore PR from the context menu.
+• If you can tell from the PR Summary what action you want to take, right-click on the PR Summary and select Watch PR, Ignore PR, or Archive PR from the context menu.
+Archive PR is only available if the PR is closed.

-• Click into the PR Summary to view the PR Details and decide whether you want to watch or ignore the PR.
-Press the Watch or Ignore button.
+• Click into the PR Summary to view the PR Details and decide what action you want to take.
+Press the Watch, Ignore, or Archive buttons.

 You can also select the “Open in GitHub” option if you want to view details about the PR that are not available in PR Focus, such as looking at the PR diff.